 zolpidem - oral, Ambien (cont.)

 HOW TO USE: Read the Medication Guide and, if available, the Patient Information Leaflet provided by your pharmacist before you start taking zolpidem and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.Take this medication by mouth on an empty stomach as directed by your doctor, usually once a night.
 Since zolpidem works quickly, take it right before you get into bed.
 Do not take it with or after a meal because it will not work as quickly.Do not take a dose of this drug unless you have time for a full night's sleep of at least 7 to 8 hours.
-If you have to wake up before that, you may have some memory loss.Dosage is based on your medical condition, other medications you may be taking, and response to treatment.
+If you have to wake up before that, you may have some memory loss and may have trouble safely doing any activity that requires alertness, such as driving or operating machinery.
+(See also Precautions section.)Dosage is based on your gender, age, medical condition, other medications you may be taking, and response to treatment.
 Do not increase your dose, take it more often, or use it for longer than prescribed.
 Do not take more than 10 milligrams a day.
+Women are usually prescribed a lower dose because the drug is removed from the body more slowly than in men.
 Older adults are usually prescribed a lower dose to decrease the risk of side effects.This medication may cause withdrawal reactions, especially if it has been used regularly for a long time or in high doses.
 In such cases, withdrawal symptoms (such as nausea, vomiting, flushing, stomach cramps, nervousness, shakiness) may occur if you suddenly stop using this medication.
 To prevent withdrawal reactions, your doctor may reduce your dose gradually.
 Consult your doctor or pharmacist for more details, and report any withdrawal reactions immediately.Along with its benefits, this medication may rarely cause abnormal drug-seeking behavior (addiction).
 This risk may be increased if you have abused alcohol or drugs in the past.
 Take this medication exactly as prescribed to lessen the risk of addiction.When this medication is used for a long time, it may not work as well.
 Talk with your doctor if this medication stops working well.Tell your doctor if your condition persists after 7 to 10 days, or if it worsens.You may have trouble sleeping the first few nights after you stop taking this medication.
 This is called rebound insomnia and is normal.
 It will usually go away after 1-2 nights.
 If this effect continues, contact your doctor.

 SIDE EFFECTS: Dizziness may occur.
 If this effect persists or worsens, tell your doctor or pharmacist promptly.This medication may make you sleepy during the day.
 Tell your doctor if you have daytime drowsiness.
 Your dose may need to be adjusted.Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.Tell your doctor right away if any of these unlikely but serious side effects occur: memory loss, mental/mood/behavior changes (such as new/worsening depression, abnormal thoughts, thoughts of suicide, hallucinations, confusion, agitation, aggressive behavior, anxiety).Rarely, after taking this drug, people have gotten out of bed and driven vehicles while not fully awake ("sleep-driving").
 People have also sleepwalked, prepared/eaten food, made phone calls, or had sex while not fully awake.
 Often, these people do not remember these events.
 This problem can be dangerous to you or to others.
 If you find out that you have done any of these activities after taking this medication, tell your doctor right away.
 Your risk is increased if you use alcohol or other medications that can make you drowsy while taking zolpidem.A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.In the US -Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.